cloudbank-project/burnop/aws-ec2-start-stop.md

         * Note there are six tabs below the Overview pane: Code, Test, Monitor, Configuration, Aliases, Versions
         * Choose the Code tab
             * In the code source window: click the left sidebar `lambda_function.py` to activate the editor for this file
+            * Edit the file and click **Deploy** to make sure it registers
+        * Choose the Configuration tab
+            * Select the environment variables sub-tab (left side) and add the environment variables and values
+        * Test the Lambda function from the Test tab: Click **Test**.
+            * When the two Lambdas run they should respectively start / stop the test EC2 instance

+> This is the **start** code.
+The **stop** code: Just make the obvious changes to the last three lines.

 ```